godotengine/godot-docs/getting_started/step_by_step/intro_to_the_editor_interface.rst

 |image11|

-On the right side, you’ll find the **Scene dock**, that lists the active scene’s content and the **Inspector** in the bottom right corner.
+On the right side, you’ll find the **Scene dock** which lists the active scene’s content and the **Inspector** in the bottom right corner.

 |image12|